evgenyneu/ASP3162/06_advection_ftcs_lax/README.md

 # A Fortran program for solving an advection equation

-This this a Fortran program solves advection equation
+This is a Fortran program that solves advection equation

 ```
 u_t + v u_x = 0